mre/endler.dev/content/2021/codeprints/index.md

 ## Building products means being pragmatic

 We have many ideas for future products.
-Many friends and customers tell us about good ideas all the time.
-The problem is not to come up with new ideas but how to prioritize them.
+Many friends and customers tell us about potential features all the time but the problem is how to prioritize them.
-Most products won't work at scale: It's tricky to find a supplier that has a product on offer, is cheap, ships worldwide, has a working integration with your shop-system.
+Most ideas won't work at scale: It's tricky to find a supplier that has a product on offer, is cheap, ships worldwide, and has a working integration with your shop-system.
 So we have to cut product features all the time, simply because our suppliers' support is not there.
 On top of that, we run the business next to our day job and other responsibilities, so we need to make use of our time as well as possible.

 **Lesson learned:**
-Making products look effortless is hard work.
+Making services look effortless is hard work.
 Time is your biggest constraint.
 You'll have to say "no" more often than you can say "yes".

 {{ figure(src="whereby.jpg", caption="Due to the pandemic, codeprints was
 entirely built remotely.
-More people should give [whereby](https://whereby.com/) a chance") }}
+More people should give [whereby](https://whereby.com/) a try") }}

 ## Getting traction as a small business

 It has never been easier to launch a shop.
-Services like Shopify, Stripe, and a host of suppliers make building it a breeze.
-On the other hand, there is a lot more competition now the barrier to entry is so low.
+Services like Shopify, Stripe, and a host of suppliers make that a breeze.
+On the other hand, there is a lot more competition now that the barrier to entry is so low.

-Thousands of services are fighting for our attention.
-On top of that, most customers just buy on big platforms like Amazon, AliExpress, or eBay these days, and search engines send most traffic there.
+**Thousands** of services are constantly fighting for our attention.
+On the other side, most customers just buy on big platforms like Amazon, AliExpress, or eBay these days, and search engines send a big chunk of traffic there.

 Since our product is custom-made, we can not offer it on those bigger platforms.
-So to get visibility as an indie shop, we focus on word of mouth, exceptional customer attention, and advertising where developers hang out:
+As an indie shop, we get most visitors through word of mouth, exceptional customer support, and advertising where developers hang out:
 [Twitter](https://twitter.com/KrauseFx/status/1348546742644580353), [Reddit](https://www.reddit.com/r/github/comments/kvvd3j/i_just_got_my_github_contribution_wall_art_from/), [HackerNews](https://news.ycombinator.com/item?id=25749287), [Lobste.rs](https://lobste.rs/s/b5fbw8/create_personal_prints_from_your_github), and friends.
 It's essential to focus on
-providing value on those platforms; a plain marketing post won't find attention.
-Other platforms like Linkedin, Facebook, ProductHunt, or IndieHackers could work, too, but our target audience (OSS developers with an active Github profile) doesn't hang around there that much.
+providing value on those platforms; a plain marketing post won't get you any attention.
+Other platforms like LinkedIn, Facebook, ProductHunt, or IndieHackers could also work, but our target audience (OSS developers with an active Github profile) doesn't hang around there that much.

 **Lesson learned:** Always know where your customers are and understand their needs.